-Fall has been laying some unseasonably cold and blustery weather on us so far this year, and winter’s just getting started.
+Fall has been laying some unseasonably cold and stormy weather on us so far this year, and winter’s just getting started.
 This not only means branches and shingles flying, it can also mean mysterious popping and banging noises from our roofs and attics.
 Those weird noises from above can range from annoying to a little scary and often get us wondering whether something might be wrong with our roof.
 The noises in your attic are sometimes (but not always) roof-related, and they don’t always mean something needs to be fixed.
 But if attic noises persist, it’s usually worth calling a pro to make sure everything is battened down.
 And if there is something loose or damaged, there’s likely a simple solution for a problem that’s literally keeping you up at night.

 Are Cold Weather and Roof Noise Connected?